Spanish Sentence Starters and Filler Words (Muletillas): The Grease of the Language Gears

 Pues

-Like “bueno”, but more informal.
+This is the Spanish filler word.
+It’s like “bueno”, but more informal.
 It frequently finds itself in places where an English speaker would say “Well”, “ummm”, “let’s see”, “errr…”, “Hang on, let me see here…”, etc. Examples:

 “¿Quieres ver una película?” (“Do you want to see a movie?”) may be answered with something like: “Pueeesss…..no sé, ehh….sí.” (“Weeelllll….I dunno, ehh….sure.”)

 In many places, Mexico in particular, “pues” will be shortened to “pos” or even just a hiss that kind of sounds like “pss”.
-In Spain it’s “pue” instead.
+In Spain, it’s “pue” instead.
 Which one you should use should be determined, as always, by how the people around you are speaking.

 La Verdad Es Que